 Clan Helena began about 20,000 year ago in Southern France (Vezere and Dordogne).
 Quite widespread throughout Europe but more prominent in the Basque population of Spain and France.

 If you are related to me through my Mother or her sisters or their grandmother or her sisters etc., then we share the same mtDNA.
-The female surnames would be Berrisford, Simcock, Salt, Lovett and Boulton.
+The female surnames in my line would be Berrisford, Simcock.
+Yours of course could be different.

 R1b is the largest clan in Britain and Ireland linking Celtic Britain with Iberia.
 Six thousand years ago hunter gathers moved north along the Atlantic coast to Brittany and then to Britain and Ireland.
 The movement into Britain was early and numerous, the descendants of the Celts form the genetic bedrock of modern Britain.